 And, of course, as always, until next time, Happy Viewing!

 Saturday on the blog means Saturday Double Feature, right?
 Remember, the basic idea here is to take a movie that is out in theaters now, and pair it up with another movie from the 1980s or before.
 Sometimes the connection will be obvious, and sometimes it’ll be a little less so, but that’s part of the fun.

-So, do you have any other ideas for pairing films with The Book Thief? if so, let me know below.
+So what do you think?
+Are you looking forward to or have you already seen Mr Peabody & Sherman?
+Do you have any other ideas for pairing films with it? if so, let me know below.
 And also let me know of any other upcoming movies you’d like to see “double featured”.
 Consider it, if you will, your chance to challenge me to come up with an interesting pair.

 Until next time, Happy Viewing!

 - The Meh Wayback: Mr. Peabody & Sherman (olaselicas.wordpress.com)

 - Julie’s Daughters Review “Mister Peabody And Sherman” (kvil.cbslocal.com)

 - Why It Took Rob Minkoff So Long to Make ‘Mr. Peabody & Sherman’ (thewrap.com)

 I found the first Sin City to be a quirky, highly stylized little thriller, though I also know quite a few people who didn’t like it for the exact same reasons I did.